secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 1. Develop partner campaign objectives and set goal.
 Set up recurring biweekly cadence with partner, CMM, GitLab sales and FMM to keep planning and campaign action items on track
 1. Agree to campaign tactics and persona targets, develop budget request and expected outcomes in the form of Deal Registrations
 1. Ensure that you know and understand who/what each team is bringing to the campaign.
-   - If there is an invitaion involved, ensure that both companies have [UTM tracking links](/handbook/marketing/utm-strategy/) to know who has driven who to the event so you all can stay aligned and ensure proper follow ups are taking place.
+   - If there is an invitation involved, ensure that both companies have [UTM tracking links](/handbook/marketing/utm-strategy/) to know who has driven who to the event so you all can stay aligned and ensure proper follow ups are taking place.

 Note: The Channel Partner Enablement team is the DRI to make sure each Partner is fully enabled prior to FMM engagement.
 FMMs should not be involved in any channel enablement.